jotego/jtcores/README.txt

 JT_GNG FPGA Clone of early CAPCOM arcade games by Jose Tejada (@topapate)
 =========================================================================

 You can show your appreciation through
     * Patreon: https://patreon.com/topapate
     * Paypal: https://paypal.me/topapate

 Yes, you always wanted to have a Ghosts'n Goblins arcade board at home.
 First you couldn't get it because your parents somehow did not understand you.
 Then you grow up and your wife doesn't understand you either.
-Don't worry, MiST is here to the rescue.
+Don't worry, MiST(er) is here to the rescue.

 What you get with this is an extremely accurate (allegedly 100% accurate) clone of the original hardware.
 You will notice differences from MAME if you compare.
 For instance, on Ghosts'n Goblins try resetting it and compare those screens for a start!
 Original hardware handled sound and graphics in a different way from the emulator.
 There were delays in CPU bus access and other details that will make the experience different from an emulator.